Xilinx/PYNQ/docs/source/getting_started.rst

 This will open a terminal inside the browser as root.

-Edit the existing entry in the Linux hostname file to change the hostname of the board.
-The ``vi`` editor can be used to edit this file:
+Use the preloaded pynq_hostname.sh script to change your board's hostname.

 .. code-block:: console

-    vi /etc/hostname
+    pynq_hostname.sh <NEW HOSTNAME>

-Type *i* to enter edit (insert) mode, change the hostname, and type *:wq* to save and exit.
 The board must be restarted for the changes to be applied.

 .. code-block:: console